owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 Create model training step
 """"""""""""""""""""""""""

-Create the last step of the pipeline that will do model training using Tensorflow based on Katib tuning results.
+Create the last step of the pipeline that does model training using TensorFlow based on Katib tuning results.

 .. code-block:: python